Jona283011/JonaAPITest/README.md

 ```

 ## Run E2E feature
-Using our IDE (in my case intelliJ), if we install the cucumber and gherkin plugins we can run directly.:
+Using our IDE (in my case intelliJ), if we install the cucumber and gherkin plugins we can run directly:

 <img src="images/feature.png" alt="Run feature" width="300"/>

 [How to run a full feature](https://vimeo.com/1011063571)

 ## Run E2E scenario
-Using our IDE (in my case intelliJ), if we install the cucumber and gherkin plugins we can run directly.:
+Using our IDE (in my case intelliJ), if we install the cucumber and gherkin plugins we can run directly:

 <img src="images/scenario.png" alt="Run scenario" width="300"/>